 The primary responsibility of the Ph.D.
-Doctoral Committee shall be to advise the student in the effective design, conduct and analysis of a research study and to approve a body of original research of sufficient quality to form the basis for the Ph.D. dissertation.
-The Doctoral Committee shall be proposed by the student and his or her research and academic advisors and approved by the Office of Student affairs.
-Approval is not necessary if the Doctoral Committee is identical to the Comprehensive Examination Committee.
-The rules for composition of the Doctoral Committee are the same as those for the Comprehensive Examination Committee above.
+Dissertation Committee shall be to advise the student in the effective design, conduct and analysis of a research study and to approve a body of original research of sufficient quality to form the basis for the Ph.D. dissertation.
+The Dissertation Committee shall be proposed by the student and his or her research and academic advisors and must be approved by the Office of Student Affairs.